jncraton/operating-systems-cpsc4420/lectures/06-stacks.md

 -----------------

 - Actual parameters are references to data from the caller
-- Modifaction of values will impact caller
+- Modification of values will impact caller
 - Should not involve copying data

 C